-It is aimed to be less time and resource intensive than a full systematic review, yet applies the same rigorous and robust methodology; evidence is gathered, subjected to a set of exclusion/inclusion criteria, and analysed to identify themes.
+The quick scoping review is less time and resource intensive than a full systematic review, yet applies the same rigorous and robust methodology; evidence is gathered, subjected to a set of exclusion and inclusion criteria, and analysed to identify themes.

-The full methodology for the systematic review can be found in the Annex.
-Our approach to the review is outlined briefly here, and the process is shown diagrammatically in Figure 1.
+The full review methodology can be found in the Annex.
+Our approach is outlined briefly here, and the process is shown diagrammatically in Figure 1.